nedmac99/PythonProjects/README.md

-# To do:
+# Python Projects

-## Consolidate mini projects into own folder
+## These are python projects to practice key concepts for data science